Applying for BFI National Lottery Development funding

 9. Creative support

-Our involvement with your project is more active than simply providing financial support, so while we are funding the project you will need to provide us with deliverables such as the drafts and/or revisions and we will often provide editorial notes or advice to help the project progress.
-You should allow approximately six weeks from delivery for us to provide any notes and approval before commencing the next part of the work.
-The offer of funding will include delivery dates for the stage including steps within the stage.
+Our involvement with your project is more active than simply providing financial support, so while we are funding the project you will need to provide us with deliverables such as the drafts and/or revisions and we will often provide editorial feedback or advice to help the project progress.
+You should allow at least six weeks from delivery for us to provide any feedback and approval before commencing the next part of the work.
+The development agreement will include delivery dates for the stage including steps within the stage.
 It is your responsibility to ensure these dates are met and we may terminate funding and require repayment of sums advanced if you do not deliver on time.
 If you have failed to meet your delivery deadline but have extenuating circumstances please make the Development Coordinator and your Film Fund executive aware.

 10. Additional funding

-As outlined in the Additional development funding section of these guidelines, we may fund several stages of a development project, making a new award each time.
+As outlined in Appendix B of these guidelines, we may fund several stages of a development project, making a new award each time.
 All such further awards will be provided on the same terms and conditions as the initial funding and will also be repayable as per paragraph four above.

 12. Clarity